Grizzly Bears of the Wild: A First Nations Wildlife Journey into the Great Bear Rainforest

 - cultural sustainability fee

 Important message for Grizzly Tour!
-This is a wilderness trip that requires participants to be able to walk through the forest on uneven ground.
-Come prepared with proper footwear and clothing for moderate hiking in the forest and on rocky terrain.
-Bear viewing areas are subject to change without warning due to weather.
+From August through to October this is a wilderness trip that requires participants to be able to walk through the forest on uneven ground.
+Guests joining our tours at this time must come prepared with proper footwear and clothing for moderate hiking in the forest and on rocky terrain.
+Bear viewing areas are subject to change without warning due to weather or lack of sightings.
 If you like to adventure off the beaten path then you’ll like this experience!